-Two story homes come in a variety of styles and sizes and are designed to maximize your lot by stacking levels on top of the other.
-Traditionally all bedrooms are found on the second floor in a two story plan, including the master bedroom.
-Two story homes can range from a simple weekend property to a large year-round dwelling fit for families.
+Two-story homes come in a variety of styles and sizes and are designed to maximize your lot by stacking levels on top of the other.
+Keeping the essential rooms on the main level, bedrooms, on the other hand, are found on either or both levels of a two-story home.
+These homes can range from a simple weekend property to a large year-round dwelling fit for families.

 View Our 2 Story House Plan Portfolio

 COMMON 2-STORY HOUSE PLAN QUESTIONS

 What are the advantages of building a 2-story house plan over a ranch plan?

 There are a lot of things to consider when deciding to build a 2-story house over a < href="https://ahmanndesign.com/house-plans/styles/ranch-house-plans">ranch house, and much of it boils down to personal preference.
 Today's 2-story homes are designed with updated, open-concept floor plans that combine the great room, kitchen and eating areas into one large gathering space that's perfect for family time.
 While many people prefer to have all bedrooms on the second floor, here in the Midwest, we find that our customers prefer main floor masters, so it's really up to you.
 As you browse through our 2-story house plan portfolio, you'll see that we have plenty of options for either preference.

 Every market defines a 2-story home differently, but our definition of a 2-story means that the second floor is of equal square footage (or more) than the main floor, and all exterior walls are a minimum of 8'.
 The great room in a 2-story house plan will not be tall enough that it lies within the roof itself, rather, there will usually be a room above it.

 What's the difference between a 2-story house plan and a 1 ½ story plan?